WisTex/Raconteur/.homeinstall/README.md

   - nano hubzilla-config.txt
     - Read the comments carefully
     - Enter your values: db pass, domain, values for dyn DNS
-  - Make sure your your external drive (for backups) is mounted
+  - Make sure your external drive (for backups) is mounted
   - hubzilla-setup.sh as root
     - ... wait, wait, wait until the script is finised
   - reboot